RsuttonWebsites/.github/profile/README.md

 ---

 ### GameBase
 The final project for my Web Development class (P4).
-This is a full-stack application designed for game collection management.
+This is a full-stack application designed to assist with keeping track of what games you have played and finished.
+* Class Project

 [![GameBase Screenshot](../GameBase.png)](https://github.com/RsuttonWebsites/GameBase)